Hedonic treadmill

 The hedonic treadmill, also known as hedonic adaptation, is the conjecture that humans quickly return to a relatively stable level of happiness (or sadness) despite major positive or negative events or life changes.
-According to this theory, as a person makes more money, expectations and desires rise in tandem, which results in no permanent gain in happiness.
+According to this theory, as a person makes more money, expectations and desires rise in tandem, resulting in no permanent gain in happiness.

 Overview

 Hedonic adaptation is an event or mechanism that reduces the affective impact of substantial emotional events.
 Hedonic adaptation is the supposition that there is a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events they experience.
-The process of hedonic adaptation is conceptualized as a treadmill, since no matter how hard one tries to be happier, one will remain in the same place.
+The process of hedonic adaptation is conceptualized as a treadmill, since no matter how hard one tries to be happier, one remains in the same place.

 Hedonic adaptation can occur in a variety of ways.
 Generally, the process involves cognitive changes, such as shifting values, goals, attention and interpretation of a situation.
-The process of adaptation can occur through the tendency of humans to construct elaborate rationales for considering themselves deprived through a process social theorist Gregg Easterbrook calls "abundance denial".
+The process of adaptation can occur through the tendency of humans to construct elaborate rationales for considering themselves deprived through a process that social theorist Gregg Easterbrook calls "abundance denial".
 Further, neurochemical processes might possibly desensitize overstimulated hedonic pathways in the brain, which possibly prevents persistently high levels of intense positive or negative feelings.